shuttle1987/save-and-resume/README.md

 Considering the toy example, a Short Training Regime provide a good strategy.

-*As said this tutorial follows a basic setup, if you have a more sofisticated experiments you will have to hack it.*
+*As said this tutorial follows a basic setup, if you have a more sophisticated experiment you will have to hack it.*

-This is the basic template you have to follow for saving and resuming when you run your experimets on FloydHub *via script*:
+This is the basic template you have to follow for saving and resuming when you run your experiments on FloydHub *via script*:

 #### Saving Template command